 Removal of Article 370 gave hope: J&K youth activists

-New Delhi: At a time when a lot of hue and cry is being raised over the removal of Article 370 in Jammu and Kashmir, there is a silent narrative in favour of the Centre’s historic decision which remains lost in the din.
+New Delhi : At a time when a lot of hue and cry is being raised over the abolition of special status to Jammu and Kashmir, there is a silent narrative in favour of the Centre’s historic decision which remains lost in the din.

 Articulating this narrative are some youth, few of whom do not want to come on record for security reasons.
 But there are others like Mir Junaid who are vocal about it.